 My working life began at the AMP Society, where I was employed for over two decades.
 In 1990, however, I entered the bus industry in the late Roger Graham’s consultancy, where I was able to put my bus route and timetable knowledge to use in setting up the original contract areas and assessing minimum service levels under the Passenger Transport Act.
 I later moved to Busways’ head office.
 After retiring from full-time work, I trained as a bus driver with Forest Coach Lines, where I did not last long, but for four years after that I enjoyed a semi-retirement job driving minibuses for Lower North Shore Community Transport.

-My wife and I now live in the Forest area, where the local operator is Forest Coach Lines (until 2014, owned by the Royles, who provided a rare example of long-lasting family ownership of a bus company), so creating a link with my first trips in their buses through East Roseville in the 1940s.
+I now live in the Forest area, where the local operator is Forest Coach Lines (until 2014, owned by the Royles, who provided a rare example of long-lasting family ownership of a bus company), so creating a link with my first trips in their buses through East Roseville in the 1940s.

 Assistance sought to make

 the lists more accurate